CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 The CodinGame SDK is regularly updated and improved.
 This document lets you know what changed in the latest releases.

+## 3.5.2

+### 🐞 Bug fix

+ - Fixed the `skewX` and `skewY` interpolation method.
+ - Fixed the next frame button no longer updating the view

 ## 3.5.1

 ### 🐞 Bug fix

  - Fixed the `skewX` and `skewY` properties for all `Entities`.

+### ⚠️ Known issues

+- `skew` property is not functional, to use it please move to 3.5.2 or higher
+- the next frame button no longer updates the view

 ## 3.5.0